nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Prerequisites: Ensure the **Pinned Patient List** contains the entry you wish to unpin.
 2. Test Case: `unpin 1`

    - Expected: Patient at index 1 of the **Pinned Patient List** is unpinned and no longer displayed in the **Pinned Patient List**.
 Details shown in the status message.

 3. Test Case: `unpin x` (where x > list size)
    - Expected: Error message displayed, **Pinned Patient List** unchanged.

 ---

+### Searching for Patients

+1. Prerequisites: Ensure the patient list contains entries that will match your search term.
+2. Test Case: `search John`

+   - Expected: List of patients with details matching exactly "John" is displayed.

+---

+### Adding a Record under Patient

+1. Prerequisites: Ensure the patient list is displayed
+2. Test Case: `addrecord 1 d/12-11-2023 2200 c/Fever m/Ibuprofen`

+   - Expected: Adds the specified record to the first patient.

+3. Test Case: `addrecord x d/12-11-2023 2200 c/Fever m/Ibuprofen` (where x > size of patient list)
+   - Expected: Error message displayed, record not added.
+4. Test Case: `addrecord 1 d/12112023 c/Fever m/Ibuprofen`
+   - Expected: Error message displayed suggesting date and time should in the form of dd-mm-yyyy hhmm

+---

+### View Patient's Medical Records

+1. Prerequisites: Ensure the patient list is displayed and contains the entry you wish to view.
+2. Test Case: `view 1`

+   - Expected: Medical records of the first patient are displayed, details shown in the status message.

+3. Test Case: `view 0`

+   - Expected: Error message displayed, **Medical Record List** unchanged.

+4. Other Test Cases: `view`, `view x` (where x > list size)

+   - Expected: Error message displayed, **Medical Record List** unchanged.

+---

+### Editing a Record's Details

+1. Prerequisites: Ensure the record list of the patient is displayed and contains the entry you wish to edit.
+2. Test Case: `editrecord 1/1 c/Fever`

+   - Expected: The record at index 1 of the Patient at index 1 has its conditions updated to only "Fever".
+Details shown in the status message.

+3. Test Case: `editrecord 1/1 c/Fever m/Paracetamol`

+   - Expected: The record at index 1 of the Patient at index 1 has its conditions updated to only "Fever" and medications to only "Paracetamol".
+Details shown in the status message.

+4. Test Case: `editrecord x/1 c/Fever` (where x > patient list size)

+   - Expected: Error message displayed, record's details unchanged.

+5. Test Case: `editrecord 1/x c/Fever` (where x > record list size)

+   - Expected: Error message displayed, record's details unchanged.

+6. Test Case: `editrecord 1/1 d/12112023`

+   - Expected: Error message displayed suggesting date and time should in the form of "dd-mm-yyyy hhmm".

+7. Test Case: `editrecord 1/1 d/12-11-2023 2200 d/13-11-2023 2200`
+   - Expected: Error message displayed suggesting multiple inputs of date are not allowed.

+---

+### Deleting a Record

+1. Prerequisites: Ensure the record list of the patient is displayed and contains the entry you wish to edit.
+2. Test Case: `deleterecord 1/1`

+   - Expected: Deletes the first record of the first patient.

+3. Test Case: `deleterecord x/1` (where x > size of patient list)

+   - Expected: Error message displayed, **Medical Record List** unchanged.

+4. Test Case: `deleterecord 1/y` (where y > size of record list of the first patient)
+   - Expected: Error message displayed, **Medical Record List** unchanged.

+---

+### Searching Records of the Patient Being Viewed

+1. Prerequisites: Ensure the record list of the patient is displayed.
+2. Test Case: `searchrecord Ibuprofen`

+   - Expected: List of records with "Ibuprofen" in the details is displayed.

+---

+### Attaching File to Record

+1. Prerequisites: Ensure the record list of the patient is displayed and it is not empty.
+2. Test Case: Click on “Attach Files” and select file from local storage.

+   - Expected: “File successfully attached” is displayed and file link is added to record.

+3. Test Case: Click on “Attach Files” and cancel the file explorer without selecting a file

+   - Expected: Error message displayed as no file was selected.

+---

+### Opening File in Record

+1. Prerequisites: Ensure the record list of the patient is displayed and it is not empty.
+Ensure the record has a file attached.
+2. Test Case: Click on Filepath link.

+   - Expected: File is opened using the user’s default launcher.

+3. Test Case: Delete or relocate file in local storage.
+Click on Filepath link.

+   - Expected: Error message displayed as file path no longer exists

+---